-Update: The 2020 Youth Tour has been canceled due to COVID-19.
+Update: The 2021 Youth Tour has been canceled due to COVID-19.
 Stay tuned for more information about a virtual Youth Tour option.

 What Is It?

 It’s called The Youth Tour, and it’s an opportunity for you to go to Washington, D.C. with about 40 other rising seniors from all over North Carolina.
 When you get to D.C., you’ll join 1,600 students from across the nation there for the same purpose – to visit the Smithsonian, Capitol Hill, Arlington National Cemetery, and several memorials.
 You’ll learn about American history and the electric cooperative business model.
 That’s pretty cool because it’s your local electric cooperative, the company that provides the power to your home, that’ll be giving you the scholarship to go on the trip.